 Application debuggers may be able to stop the target application and examine or alter memory.

 Systems that provide a hibernate facility (such as laptops) will write all of physical memory to a file that may be visible to an attacker on resume.

+In almost all cases, these attacks require elevated or appropriate privilege.

 Avoiding the vulnerability or mitigating its effects

-In almost all cases, these attacks require elevated or appropriate privilege.

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 — Remove debugging tools from production systems;